Kelronmos/SWI-V1-Module-1-10/README.md

 Some capabilities can still be remembered or described, while the surviving code may not be sufficient to reproduce or prove them.

-The rebuild therefore does not attempt to recreate missing functionality simply because it is remembered.
+The rebuild therefore does not recreate missing functionality simply because it is remembered.

 Instead:

-- surviving code is inspected;
+1. surviving code is inspected;
-- behaviour is reproduced;
+2. behaviour is reproduced;
-- tests are written or executed;
+3. tests are written or executed;
-- limitations are documented;
+4. limitations are documented;
-- architectural concepts remain clearly labelled; and
+5. architectural concepts remain clearly labelled; and
-- new implementation is added only when it can be verified.
+6. new implementation is added only when it can be verified.

 «Reconstruction must follow evidence, not memory.»